-We only collect data about you directly from you.
-We do not use automated technologies or interactions.
-In other words we do not automatically collect Technical Data about your equipment, browsing actions and patters by using cookies or similar technologies.
+We may use automated technologies or interactions to collect Technical Data about your equipment, browsing actions and patters by using cookies or similar technologies.

-You may give us your Identity, Contact and Financial Data by filling in a form on this website or by corresponding with us by email.
+You may give us your Identity Data and Contact Data by filling in a form on this app or by corresponding with us by email.
 This includes personal data you provide when you:

 We will only use your personal data when the law allows us to.
 Most commonly, we will use your personal data in the following circumstances: